 To Make Your Life Easier:

-Consider booking a guided tour to San Gervasio.
-You’ll meet up at a convenient spot in downtown San Miguel, and have a comfortable private vehicle and a fun guide with you the whole time.
-Check out this highly reviewed tour here on Viator.
+Consider booking a private taxi for a day, and take guided tour once you arrive to San Gervasio.
+You’ll meet up at a convenient spot in downtown San Miguel, and have a comfortable private vehicle and a fun guide with you the whole time – and you can go eat, swim, or see more Mayan ruins afterward.

 Punta Sur is a third wonderful venue in this list of Cozumel Mayan ruins, and is run by the Island’s municipal government, so you can get reliable and updated information from their website using this link.